jaishree/ActiveAndroidTest/Getting-started.md

 Let’s get started with ActiveAndroid.
 The first thing you need to do, if you haven’t already done so, is download the ActiveAndroid library.
+By cloneing the source, or downloading it you can build the jar file by running `ant` in the root folder.
+Your ActiveAndroid.jar, which is what we need, will be in the dist folder.

 Now that you have the ActiveAndroid library you can **add it to your project’s build path**.
 We’ll assume you’re using Eclipse.
 If you haven’t done so already, create an Android project.